ENERZAi/NadyaDocs/NadyaDocs/topics/Basics.md

 # Basics

-This page describes collection of basic building blocks for creating opus program.
+This page describes collection of basic building blocks for creating nadya program.
 For each section, link to detailed description is stated below.

 ## Modules {collapsible="true"}